- Publications and resources

 Aircraft must be certified for Baro VNAV operations to utilise the RNP APCH LNAV/VNAV line of minima.
 RNP LP and LPV minima are not available in Australia.

-Under part 61, what are the recent experience requirements for conducting instrument approaches?
+What are the recent experience requirements for conducting instrument approaches?

 The table to the right shows pilot recent experience requirements for different types of approach.
 Each one can be done in an aircraft, or a flight simulation training device approved for the purpose.